Money Saving Tips for Holiday Let Landlords

 The last thing you want is financial ruin for not paying on average £150 per year for building insurance.

-Instead of taking out the cheapest policy you come across, try these tips to reduce the cost of a comprehensive policy:
+Instead of taking out the cheapest policy that doesn’t cover you, try these tips to reduce the cost of a comprehensive policy:

 - Properties with security systems and smart devices might be entitled to a discount as these reduce risks and potential claims.